 In the event of an abandonment after a minimum 15 ends on all rinks have been played; Result and points allocation would be based on the completed ends played on each individual rinks.

-Should it prove impossible for The League Officers to be able to reach a measure of agreement between the clubs on a date and time then the result and points allocation will be 10 points and 10 shots to the non culpable club and 2 points and minus 10 shots to the culpable club.
-Decisions taken by The League Committee will be final and will be seen to be fair to all other members of the League.
+Should it prove impossible for The League Officers to be able to reach a measure of agreement between the clubs on a date and time then the result and points allocation will be 10 points and 10 shots to the non culpable club and 0 points and minus 10 shots to the culpable club.
+Decisions taken by The League Committee will be based on the published rules, will be final, and will be seen to be fair to all other members of the League.

 NB: Should a Member Club fail to honour a fixture twice in any season it should be assumed that they do not have the resources to be part of the League in its present format.
 This, in the first instance would become a matter for the League Officers to resolve with the culpable club.